Climate entropy production recorded in a deep Antarctic ice core: Results and Discussion

 Another interesting property of the WPE traces is what is {\sl not} there: specifically, there is no systematic correspondence between features in the WDC WPE traces and Antarctic Isotope Maxima (AIM) \cite{WAIS15} or Dansgaard-Oeschger (DO) \cite{DO} events; see Fig~\ref{fig:WPEs-DO-AIM}.
 There {\sl is} a clear peak in WPE at the time of the Younger Dryas event, but that is probably due to the accumulation effects described above.
-Spectral analysis of the WPE traces (see \nameref{tab:spectral}) shows that while millennial frequencies persist throughout the records, they are not 99\% statistically significant.
+Spectral analysis of the WPE traces (see Table~\ref{tab:spectral}) shows that while millennial frequencies persist throughout the records, they are not 99\% statistically significant.
 That is, we do not see concrete evidence of any persistent frequencies that might correspond to a repeating trigger mechanism of DO and AIM events.
-Rather, the WPE analysis suggests that while these events substantially changed the climate, they may not have represented substantial changes in the information mechanics of the Earth climate system.
+Rather, the WPE analysis suggests that while these events substantially changed the temperature signatures in cores from some regions, they may not have represented substantial changes in the overall Earth climate dynamics.